 When comparing Corona SDK vs GameGuru, the Slant community recommends Corona SDK for most people.
 In the question“What are the best game engines for beginners and non-programmers?”
-Corona SDK is ranked 13th while GameGuru is ranked 21st.
+Corona SDK is ranked 11th while GameGuru is ranked 25th.
+The most important reason people chose Corona SDK is:

 Ranked in these QuestionsQuestion Ranking